AlbertaSat/ex2_ground_station_software/README.md

 ## Build intructions

-# If you like Docker, install docker, start it running in the backgrount, and run the following commands:
+### If you like Docker, install docker, start it running in the backgrount, and run the following commands:
 ```
 docker build --tag ground_station:latest .
 ```
 To build - on the first go, this will take a few minutes.
-Then run:
+You may have to run this after updating the code.
+Now run:

 ```
 docker run --rm -it --network=host ground_station:latest